Voluntary Indigenous Self-Identification

 If the number of Indigenous applicants exceeds the number of designated seats, the applicants will be ranked on a competitive basis within the Indigenous Applicant pool.

-Our student recruitment office can assist you with admission questions, program information, OCAS, and your transition to post-secondary education.
-If you are interested in someone coming to your community to speak to students contact Elijah Williams.
+Our student recruitment office can assist you with admission questions, program information, OCAS, and your transition to postsecondary education.
+If you are interested in someone coming to your community to speak to students, contact Ruth Gaitskell.

 I don’t have an Indigenous “Indian Status”, Metis citizenship or membership or Inuit Trust, am I still eligible for the Indigenous Admission?